walakaka77/the-wriggley-farm/_posts/design/2024-08-07-best-species-vermicomposting.md

 ### **Moisture Considerations**

-Excess moisture can lead to anaerobic conditions, which are harmful to worms.
+[Worms require moisture to breathe](/vermicomposting/how-do-worms-breathe/).
+However, excess moisture can lead to anaerobic conditions, which are harmful to worms.
 Ensure that the compost bin is well-drained and avoid overwatering to keep moisture levels balanced.

 ## Lumbricus terrestris (Nightcrawlers) – Excellent for Soil Health